 Please contact the Practice on (07) 3870 8191.

 As there are varied practitioners and services available at WGCPP, please contact the Practice in order to obtain fee information relevant to your needs.
 You may be eligible to claim a rebate for your consultations via Medicare or your private health insurance.

 The confidentiality of your information is of greatest importance at WGCPP and our services observe the Federal Privacy Laws.
 As such, all information gathered by your Psychologist or Psychiatrist over the course of your assessment and treatment will be used in an appropriate and secure manner, and strict confidence will be maintained.

 What is the difference between a Psychologist and a Psychiatrist?

 Psychologists and Psychiatrists both work in the area of mental health, can conduct psychotherapy and research, and often work together.

 Clinical Psychologists at WGCPP have completed post-graduate Masters or Doctorate training in Clinical Psychology.
-They apply evidenced-based best-practice treatments designed to assist with changing behaviour and thinking styles.
+They apply evidenced-based, best-practice treatments designed to assist with changing unhelpful behaviours and thinking styles.

-Psychiatrists are qualified medical doctors who are specialised in the assessment, diagnosis, treatment, and prevention of mental illnesses.
+Psychiatrists are qualified medical doctors who have specialised in the assessment, diagnosis, treatment, and prevention of mental illnesses.
 Psychiatrists can prescribe medication.